Follow TV Tropes

 • Cargo Cult: The Borg have one for Omega, considering it the epitome of perfection to which they strive.

 • Classified Information: Everything about the Omega particle is restricted to Starfleet Captains and Flagship Officers.
 The crew are understandably annoyed at this, given that they're effectively told to do tasks without being able to use their Gadgeteer Genius skills.
 Seven is brought into Janeway's confidence, as she already knows about the Omega Directive from Starfleet captains who've been assimilated by the Borg.
 However these rules have been written for the Alpha Quadrant, where a Starfleet captain would call in a specialized Starfleet team to deal with the crisis.
-Janeway is forced to include her senior staff when the crisis turns out to be bigger than she expected.
+Janeway is convinced to include the senior staff when the crisis turns out to be bigger than she expected.

-• Eldritch Abomination: Of a sort; Omega's true nature can't be known, and it's responsible for much destruction and loss of life, including the potential to destroy subspace - the medium of the universe which enables warp-speed.
+• Eldritch Abomination: Of a sort; Omega's true nature can't be known, and it's responsible for much destruction and loss of life, including the potential to destroy subspace - the medium of the universe which enables warp speed.
 Its very existence is considered the Godzilla Threshold by Starfleet.
 On seeing its creation, Seven even has the sense that it may be self-aware enough to study her in response.

 • Expy: In-universe, Seven creates one of a Hive Mind to build and maintain the resonance chamber, even demoting Harry when he refuses to play along!

-• Famous, Famous, Fictional: When discussing the potential of the Omega Particle, Janeway mentions Einstein and the atom bomb, (famous) and Carol Marcus and the Genesis Device (fictional).
+• Famous, Famous, Fictional: When discussing the potential of the Omega Particle, Janeway mentions Einstein and the atom bomb (famous), and Carol Marcus and the Genesis Device (fictional).

 • For Science!: Averted; Omega is so dangerous that Starfleet wants it destroyed.

-Alien scientist: Small minded creatures!
+Alien scientist: Small-minded creatures!
 You destroy whatever you don't understand!

 • Godzilla Threshold: